JuanJSegovia/belly_button_challenge/README.md

 The dashboard dynamically updates each visualization when a new sample is selected.
 The data is sourced directly from an external JSON file using the D3.js library, ensuring a smooth, interactive experience.

 Deployment
-The application is deployed as a static website using GitHub Pages.
-You can view the live dashboard here.
+The application is deployed as a static website using Netlify.
+You can view the live dashboard here: https://glittering-treacle-bbbb6e.netlify.app/.

-License
-This project is for educational purposes and follows the licensing terms provided by the data source.